Sports + martial arts page

 Judo:

 At the age of 12, I did 6 months of Judo.
-It was fairly ordinary Judo at a normal club.
+It was perfectly ordinary Judo at a normal club.
 I enjoyed it.
 I was in the children’s class.
 We spent plenty of time sparring (aka randori and newaza) amongst other things.

 Muay Thai:

 I did Muay Thai for 6 months in my 4th form year at high school (age 14/15ish) at Dion Crouch’s Zero Tolerance kickboxing club at the Rodney Green Arena, Napier.
 It was heavy on pad work, drills, conditioning, pushups and jump rope.
 We also did some focus mitt work.
-It was pretty light on sparring, as is appropriate.
+It was pretty light on sparring, and the sparring was light, as is appropriate!
 It included everything that might be considered normal for a kickboxing club.
 We also had loud, energetic music and a good atmosphere.
 It was great.
-For people who haven’t done Muay Thai, I practised a lot of Muay Thai low kicks while someone held Thai pads for me.
+For people who haven’t done Muay Thai, I practised a lot of low kicks while someone held Thai pads for me.
 We also practised throwing a lot of knees (for example, you clinch them firmly by the back of their neck and then throw multiple knees at the Thai pads that they’re holding).
 I was taught all of the basics (knees, elbows, kicks, punches, teeps, and how to check or parry a kick).
 I loved my kickboxing club.
 I went twice a week.
 I had to quit when I moved from Taradale, Napier to Paraparaumu.

 Ps: My instructor competed in the K-1 New Zealand Grand Prix 2001.